jabbercat/jabbercat/docs/testing/index.rst

 For the early testing, there’s not really a focus.
 Report each and every thing which you feel is off with the UX.
-If you think it may simply be a missing feature, you can either report it (if there’s a chance we might miss it otherwise), ask a dev in the MUC or directly (see below) or simply report it.
+If you think it may simply be a missing feature, you can either ask a dev in the MUC or directly (see below), or simply report it (see below).
 Issues are cheap.

 Reporting issues
 ----------------